 - Then try to format your thumb drive using any method you want.

-Note: You can also Recover Lost USB Storage Space.
-This is especially useful if you've used dd to raw write an ISO image to your drive, and now the device appears smaller than its original capacity and is no longer usable for traditional storage purposes.
+Note: You can also recover lost USB storage space.
+This is especially helpful if you've used dd to raw write an ISO image to your drive, which can make the device appear smaller than its original capacity and unusable for traditional storage.
+That tutorial can help you create a second partition to use for regular storage purposes.